South Pole Electrical Infrastructure

 Our continued survival here at the South Pole, as temperatures dip below -100°F, is enabled by a series of primary, secondary, and tertiary systems for keeping the station warm, lights on, water flowing, communication links healthy, and food cooking.

 In this post, I’m going to talk about the infrastructure for generating and distributing power at the South Pole.
 I won’t sugarcoat it – we burn a lot of fossil fuel here, and we burn plenty more in the supply chain along the way.
-It’s my sincere hope that we continue working, with urgency, to reduce the environmental footprint of US Antarctic research, both point-of-use and in the supply chains along the way.
+It is my sincere hope that we continue working, with urgency, to reduce the environmental footprint of US Antarctic research, both point-of-use and in the supply chains along the way.

 Before we get into the technical details of how things work at the South Pole, it’s worth taking a look at a few examples of alternative energy throughout Antarctic history.